ameloa/rankingmodels/README.md

-# rankingmodels
+# Rank-heterogeneous preference models for school choice
-Ranking models for the paper "Rank-heterogeneous preference models for school choice"
+Accompanying the submission to KDD'23. *In progress*